 Academic courses consisting of Math, Science, English, Social Studies, and a Foreign Language.

-If a student is “deferred” when applying early to a college, he/she is neither accepted nor rejected.
+If a student is “deferred” when applying early to a college, they are neither accepted nor rejected.
 Deferred students are pushed into the Regular Decision applicant pool and evaluated at a later date.
 They will be either admitted or denied admissions in the spring, with all Regular Decision applicants.
-Similarly, students not matched through the College Match are deferred, not rejected, from the colleges they ranked.
+Similarly, students who are not matched are deferred, not rejected, from the colleges they ranked.

 The option for students to defer (or “delay”) their offer of admission for up to two years.
 Students must work with the admissions office to see if this is a possibility.

 A non-binding admissions process that allows students to apply to a college early in November.
 Typically, the admissions decision is given in December, and the student is offered admission, denied admission, or deferred.
 Single-Choice Early Action is a variant of Early Action (see definition below).

 A binding admissions process that allows students to apply to a college early.
 Students are only allowed to apply to one college ED, and are obligated to attend that college if accepted.

 Students whose parents have not graduated from a 4-year college in the U.S.

 College visit programs that allows students to visit a college on the basis of admission or selection to a pre-college program.

 A college where, based on the average GPA and test scores of accepted students, the likelihood of being admitted is very high.

 An essay, also known as the college application essay/biographical essay, that gives admissions officers insight into the student’s character, personality, motivation, and background.